 Now, for a change – have a look at what Venetians are wearing in their town in summer.
 If you’re in Venice for the first time in summer or even the first time ever, you will wonder what’s really useful and cool.
 Like the light ballerina that make you fly through town :-)

 Casual summer wear is the answer for the tourist, of course.
 But what does Italian chic casual summer wear mean?
-You can see an example in the picture below.
 We wear rather tight fitting gowns.
 Could be one color, or soft stripes.
 And we need elegant yet capient bags when shopping (no plastic bags).

 When we take a day off in our own town, we choose comfortable wear that doesn’t need to be expensive.
 But it does enable us to go for walks during the summer heat.
 You can copy this style, and in particular, take note of the following suggestions.

 The shoes you wear in summer are probably most important.

 Otherwise, it would be hell going on with your soles aching.
 So in summer and whenever we go for long walks, we choose flat ballerinas made of soft leather.
 In summer, toe-free sandals are welcome of course.
 NEVER wear high heels in Venice for long walks – you’d die after half an hour with feet swelling in the heat, and it’s even worse for varicose veins in summer.
 It happened to me when I was 22 and I will never forget it, so it’s not a question of age.